dannylindquist/fromdl.com/src/posts/bitwise.md

 ### So what?

 Okay now we have the ability to store some information within a single number value.
 Why might this be useful?

+I think it's a niche scenario, when memory usage is super important.
+I don't understand the details completely, but by storing multiple data values in a single number you limit how many variable descriptors you need.
+Instead of having five different (boolean) variables created with their own memory allocation, you can store them all at once.

+That's mostly a guess.
+I find this whole thing intriguing, but haven't been able to find a good usecase for myself.
+Will hang on to this idea just in case.
+It's at least helpful that I now understand how this stuff works when I come across it in code.

+Till next time...